-On the other hand, I also know of GPs and Family Physicians who are passionate about treating acne, and have accumulated over 20 years of experience seeing acne patients.
-They get their patients to come in with every single acne topical and soap product t and take the time to patiently tell them which to continue with, and which to stop; even going so far as to test newer acne products on themselves.
+I know of GPs and Family Physicians who are passionate about treating acne, and have accumulated over 20 years of experience seeing acne patients.
+They get their patients to come in with every single acne topical and soap product and and take the time to patiently tell them which to continue with, and which to stop; even going so far as to test newer acne products on themselves.

 My take, if I were in your position?

 - I’d pick the friendliest dermatologist I can find through a reliable word of mouth reference (ask a doctor friend), with a special interest in treating acne.